 Rei’s apprehensive voice coming from the intercom cut me off, “Guys… we’re receiving a message… I think you should get up here.”

-Her tone made us quickly jump up and run to the flight deck.
-She was sitting in the pilot’s seat when Kiko asked, “Who’s it from?”
+Rei was sitting in the pilot’s seat when Kiko asked, “Who’s it from?”

-“You’re not gonna like it.” she said opening up some holograms to relay the message.
+“You’re not gonna like it,” she said opening up some holograms to relay the message.

 A voice none of us wanted to hear, gave us a taunting message, “It seems you were able to obtain the last and final stone after an amusing display of your… talents…” Ozias’, gruff, menacing voice echoed through the flight deck intercom.
-“Now we both have two of the four Vo stones but there can only be one winner.”
+“Now we both have two of the four Vo stones, but there can only be one winner.”
 I hated his blood-curdling voice.
-“Let’s finish this race once and for all.
+“Let us finish this race once and for all.
 Bring your two stones to Dezner and we’ll see who gets to walk away with them…” he chuckled.
 “See you there…” click.
 The intercom turned off.

 It was quiet.
 Rei and I gave a concerned look to Kiko because we knew Ozias was taunting her specifically.
 Her blue eyes were affixed to the table.

 We waited for a response from her.

 “Set our course for Dezner,” she finally concluded before striding away.

 Rei and I glanced at each other as the clanking of Kiko’s footsteps through the hall faded away.
 Rei set the course and soon we would be back on Dezner to face Ozias for the last two stones.